Skip to main content

 Queue and apply the configuration

-• Download the AWS provider and set credentials using the environment variables
+• Download the AWS provider and set credentials using the environment variables.

-• Run a terraform plan
+• Execute a terraform plan to generate an execution plan.

 TFC run resultsTFC run results